-In the 4th millennium BCE, this area was more temperate than it is today, and it was blessed with fertile soil, two great rivers (the Euphrates and the Tigris), as well as hills and mountains to the north.
+In the 4th millennium BCE, this area was more temperate than it is today, and it had fertile soil, two great rivers (the Euphrates and the Tigris), as well as hills and mountains to the north.

 The Origins of Agriculture

 The birth of agriculture was a pivotal moment in human history that allowed the earliest civilizations to arise in the Fertile Crescent.
-Despite Mesopotamia being called the "Cradle of Civilization", we now know that agriculture (and human civilization) also arose independently in other regions of the world.
-In central America, people domesticated maize and beans, and rice and millet and pigs were first domesticated in China; both without knowledge of earlier advances in the Near East.
+Despite it being called the "Cradle of Civilization", we now know that agriculture (and human civilization) also arose independently in other regions of the world.
+In central America, people domesticated maize and beans, and rice and millet and pigs were first domesticated in China, both without knowledge of earlier advances in the Near East.

 The advent of agriculture occurred gradually in the hill country of south-eastern Turkey, western Iran, and the Levant, most likely because the region happened to be home to a wide range of plants and animals that lend themselves to domestication and human consumption.
 Fig trees were cultivated in modern-day Jordan by around 11,300 BCE.
-Wheat and goats were domesticated by around 9000 BCE, followed by peas and lentils in the Fertile Crescent and northern Egypt around 8000 BCE and olive trees in the Eastern Mediterranean by 5000 BCE.
+Wheat and goats were domesticated in the Levant by 9000 BCE, followed by peas and lentils in the Fertile Crescent and northern Egypt around 8000 BCE and olive trees in the Eastern Mediterranean by 5000 BCE.

 Agriculture started most likely because hunter-gatherers who collected grains would have had to take them back to their camp in order to separate the grain from the chaff.
 During this process, some seeds inevitably fall to the ground.
 When humans returned to the same campsite the next year, cereals would be growing around the campsite, which they harvested again, causing more seeds to fall.
 As the amount of cereals around the site increased, the people stayed longer to harvest, eventually turning into semi-nomads with seasonal villages, such as the Natufian culture that flourished circa 12500-9500 BCE.

 Over time, some of these semi-nomads decided to stay in their agricultural villages year-round to cultivate cereals, while others would continue as nomads.
 By 8500 BCE, the Middle East was home to many permanent villages whose inhabitants were primarily farmers.
 The agricultural revolution had begun.
 With the increase in food production from agriculture, more human life could be sustained, populations increased, and villages turned into cities that gave rise to the Mesopotamian civilizations.
 The historian Gwendolyn Leick writes:

 Geography of the Fertile Crescent

-The soil, particularly in the flood plains in the arid climate of Babylonia and Assyria, was prone to dry up, harden, and crack.
-In order to keep the soil arable, the plow had to be used.
-By 3000 BCE plows were known and in wide use – many Assyrian kings boasted to have invented a new improved type of the plow.
+The soil, particularly in the floodplains in the arid climate of Babylonia and Assyria, was prone to dry up, harden, and crack.
+To keep the soil arable, the plow had to be used.
+By 3000 BCE plows were known and in wide use – many Assyrian kings boasted to have invented a new, improved type of the plow.

 Harvest & Storage